 Fifth grade is such a pivotal year, the last year of elementary school before students enter middle school.
 I will do my best to prepare your children by teaching them critical thinking skills (What is this problem and how do I solve it?), executive functioning skills (I have an essay due in three weeks; how should I plan this?), and life skills (My friends say this, but what is best for me?).
 It is my hope and prayer that we will work together to make this a wonderful academic year in Christ.

-I am looking forward to becoming more acquainted with all of the students’ learning styles and individual needs so I can learn how to teach them in the best way that they learn.
-If you have anything that you would like to share with me about your child’s learning style, concerns regarding classroom lessons, homework, or other issues, please contact me via email or we can hold a conference.
+I am looking forward to working with you and your child.
+If you have anything that you would like to share with me about your child, concerns regarding classroom lessons, homework, or other issues, please contact me via email, phone, or we can hold a conference.

-If we must turn to on-line classes, students will be meeting with me through Office 365 Teams meetings and lessons will be given via email.
+If we must turn to on-line classes, students will be meeting with me through Office 365 Teams meetings and lessons will be given via email or posted on Teams.
 Packets will be distributed throughout the month.

 - Students are expected to follow the classroom rules.
 When a rule is broken, I will give a verbal warning.
-If this behavior continues, I will talk privately to the student and ask the student to explain his/her behavior to me.
-And if the behavior continues, I will send a progress report home and a copy of the report will go into the student’s school records.
-Then there will be a phone call home and a follow-up conference to remedy the issue.
+And if the behavior continues, I will send a progress report home along with a phone call to discuss details.
+We can hold a follow-up conference to remedy the issue if necessary.